Here are good reasons NOT to apply for something (a job, internship, fellowship):

 - “I don’t have much (or any) experience doing this particular thing.”
 That’s not necessarily a problem.
 Some opportunities exist precisely to give people with no experience an opportunity to try something out.
 Enthusiasm about a field can be a desirable qualification, as someone who wants to learn is going to be more motivated to succeed.
 Let the employer decide how much experience is enough — go ahead and apply if you’re interested.

 - “There are some other things I’m thinking about applying for, and I’m not sure which path will be right for me.”
 Applying for something doesn’t necessarily mean it will work out.
 There’s nothing wrong with giving yourself options.
 Worst case scenario: you have to decide between a couple of different offers.
-Fortunately, there are people around (Kirstin and Julie at the Humanities Professional Resource Center, the staff at the Life & Career Design Lab and the Career Center, your academic advisor) to help you think through your decision.
+Fortunately, there are people around (your academic advisor or the staff at the Humanities Professional Resource Center, the LAS Life & Career Design Lab. the Career Center, or your unit’s career services) to help you think through your decision.

 Bottom line: go ahead and apply!